sehic-ademir/github-webapp/README.md

 1. Open folder you want to clone project to.
 2. Open cmd or git bash in that folder
 3. Type in “git init”
-4. Then “git clone git@github.com:sehic-ademir/github-webapp.git”
+4.	"git clone git@github.com:sehic-ademir/github-webapp.git”
-5. Then “cd github-webapp”
+5.	“cd github-webapp”
 6. When you open github-webapp folder, type in npm install and then npm start
 7. The application is ready to go
-### How to install backend
+### How to install and deploy backend
-1. Follow instructions from the above
+1. Open folder you want to clone project to.
+2. Open cmd or git bash in that folder
+3. Type in “git init”
-2. Change git clone link to git@github.com:sehic-ademir/github-webapp-backend.git
+2.	"git clone git@github.com:sehic-ademir/github-webapp-backend.git"
 3.	“cd github-webapp-backend”
 4. When you open github-webapp-backend folder, type in npm install and then npm start
 5. The application is ready to go